Earmuffs: Hearing protection

 A pair of Husqvarna acoustic earmuffs.

 A hard hat with attached face shield and ear defenders.

 History

-Acoustic earmuffs are believed to have originated during World War II.
+Acoustic earmuffs, also known as ear defenders, are believed to have originated during World War II.
 Pilots of military aircraft wore leather flaps over their ears, supposedly to protect against noise-induced hearing loss due to engine noise.
 Prototype versions of earmuffs, composed of a headband and cuffs to fit over the outer ear, were soon after developed.
 These early versions were not practical due to the discomfort caused by the headbands being tightly fixed against the head.
 In 1954, an earmuff with a more comfortable cushion design was developed.

 Overview

 Hearing protection in the workplace in the United States is regulated by organizations such as the Occupational Safety and Health Administration (OSHA), the Mine Safety and Health Administration (MSHA), and the National Institute for Occupational Safety and Health (NIOSH).
 Hearing protection can be included in hearing conservation programs if noise exceeds a certain criteria.
 OSHA recommends the use of hearing protection devices (HPD) when an employer is exposed to an average noise intensity of 85 dBA over an 8-hour shift.
 HPD is required when exposed to average noise intensity of 90 dBA or greater over an 8-hour shift.
 MSHA requirements are similar to OSHA.
 OSHA and MSHA require the use of hearing protection for workers who have not had a baseline hearing test or have had a shift in hearing thresholds, called a standard threshold shift.

 But this does not mean that OSHA considers HPDs to be effective.

 Hearing protection earmuffs have cups lined with sound-deadening material, like thermal earmuffs and headphones in appearance, which are worn as hearing protection.
 These may be carried on a head-band or clipped onto the sides of a hard hat, for use on construction sites.
 Some manufacturers combine headphones with ear defenders, allowing the wearer to listen to music, communication, or other audio source and also enjoy protection or isolation from ambient noise.
 For extra sound attenuation, earplugs can also be used in conjunction with earmuffs.
 The head-band and outer covering is usually made from a hard thermoplastic or metal.
 The protection usually comes from acoustic foam – this absorbs sound waves by increasing air resistance, thus reducing the amplitude of the waves.
 The energy is transformed into heat.
 Earmuffs can be used in the workplace or recreationally for loud activities, e.g., concerts, shooting firearms, heavy machinery, mowing, etc.